furkancybercore/md_files/POSTMAN_GUIDE_POKER.md

     "regularity": "weekly"
 }
 ```
-8. Add this to the "Tests" tab to save the event ID:
+8. Go to the "Scripts" tab and in the "Post-response" section, add this script to save the event ID:
 ```javascript
 var jsonData = pm.response.json();
 if (jsonData.event && jsonData.event.id) {